 Content Aware will ensure that when you start retouching, Photoshop will select the area around the object as a natural-looking replacement.

-[Optional] Step 4: Use Lighten or Darken for a Natural Look
+Step 4: Use Lighten or Darken for a Natural Look (Optional)

 This is optional, but if you want your edits to look more natural, select either Lighten or Darken under Mode.
 When you want to remove dark areas from your photo, change your mode to Lighten.
 When you want to remove lighter areas from your photograph, select Darken.
 This change will be subtle, but it will ensure that nothing unnecessary gets removed from the image.
 This is especially important when you edit photos of products and want everything to look perfect.